Free Consultation

 Why does CPI move markets so strongly?

 CPI provides direct insight into the inflation path and therefore the likely direction of Fed monetary policy.
 Since rate decisions affect virtually all asset classes, any surprise in CPI triggers immediate repricing across markets.
+The reaction is amplified by algorithmic trading that responds to the data within fractions of a second.

 How often is CPI released?